The 3 Best Ways to Scan and Digitize Old Photos

 Time Investment: Low

-Of course, the easiest way to tackle this project is to simply hire a photo-scanning service.
+Of course, the easiest way to tackle this project is to simply hire a photo-digitizing (or scanning) service.
 While this is an amazing way to decrease the amount of time involved in this project, it does come with some downsides.

 You will have to send away your family photos to a stranger, often trusting the mail system with some of your most precious memories.
-In addition, a stranger will be seeing every photo that you send to them (so you may want to do an initial sort first anyways).
-You will also lose some control over how your photos are organized.
+In addition, a stranger will be seeing every photo that you send to them, so you may want to do an initial sort first as well.

 Some options for companies that offer this service include:

-Cost per photo: 33 cents per printed photo up to 8×10″.
+Cost per photo: 35 cents per printed photo up to 8×10 inches.
 Every photo receives color correction and editing by hand.

 Formats Supported: Photos, negatives, slides, film/video.